Effective Wastewater Treatment for Textile & Dye Industries

 Understanding the Characteristics of the Effluents

-The textile industry is divided into three major sectors: Cotton, Woolen & Synthetic.
-The divisions are made as the industries with different fibers consume different kinds of artificial dyes and chemicals and follow different processes.
+The divisions are made because industries that use different fibers consume different kinds of artificial dyes and chemicals, and follow different processes.

 Some of the processes include pre-treatment, dyeing and printing, and finishing.